A Tailor-Made Five Stans Tour

 Start Point: Bishkek Destination: Home Travel: Airport Transfer

 We will get you to the airport in good time for your flight home today.
 You’ll fly away with wonderful memories of these countries and their peoples.

 Where will we be staying?

-On this expedition, we’ll be staying in some excellent hotels in Bukhara, Samarkand, Dushanbe and Osh and Bishkek, guest houses or basic hotels in other towns, and often in homestays with local people and their families.
+On this expedition, we’ll be staying in some excellent hotels in Bukhara, Samarkand, Dushanbe, Osh and Bishkek, guest houses or basic hotels in other towns, and in mountain homestays with local families.
 The homestay concept is widely accepted throughout Tajikistan and Kyrgyzstan – particularly the former – so these nights are often highly enjoyable glimpses into local customs and lifestyles.
 We also stay in yurts in a couple of locations on this trip.

 What will the weather be like?

 A very difficult question to answer when traversing the fourth highest mountain range on earth and crossing some of the emptiest deserts before we get there!
 But, you can expect some hot days lower in the valleys and off the high plateaus – temperatures could be in 25 degrees or higher.
 At altitude, we have experienced every season in the course of a single day – warm sunshine followed by winds and rain, hail or snow on the passes and perhaps down to 0 degrees for a short period of time.
 In general, the rule of thumb is to expect warm days and cooler nights when we are out of the lowland areas.
 In early October, snows are possible in the Pamirs, but our drivers and cars are well-prepared for this.